matthewleechen/matthewleechen/README.md

 - **Expeditions, Science, and Human Capital in the Age of Enlightenment**

-- **Navigating Conflict: Trade Pioneering and Persistence following the Dutch Revolt, 1566-1648**
+- **Navigating Conflict: Trade Pioneering and Persistence following the Dutch Revolt**

 - **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**